eda-ricercatore/eda-ricercatore.github.io/README.md

 [Random notes about social networks: A complex systems perspective](./altrui/social-networks.md)

+[A repository for my *LaTeX* templates](https://github.com/eda-ricercatore/SienaLaTeX).
+This contains templates for *LaTeX* documents that I tend to create, *LaTeX* structures that I tend to use (such as tables, lists, and figures), and *LaTeX* commands.

 [Presentation slides for various talks/presentations that I have given](https://github.com/eda-ricercatore/scafati-presentazioni)

 #	Writing Style